nalgeon/pokitoki/README.md

 -   `/retry` - retry answering the last question
 -   `/help` - show help

+To rephrase or add to the last question, simply edit it.
+The bot will then answer the updated question.

 ## Groups

 To get an answer from the bot in a group, mention it in a reply to a question, or ask a question directly: